-In the world of advanced ceramics, there are two materials which are only surpassed by diamond and cubic boron nitride in terms of hardness – and both are used by Precision Ceramics as a base material for a wide range of technical components in an equally wide field of applications.
+In the world of technical ceramics, there are two materials that are surpassed only by diamond and cubic boron nitride in terms of hardness – and both are used by Precision Ceramics USA as a base material for a wide range of technical components in an equally wide field of applications.

-In combination with other materials, boron carbide also finds extensive use in ballistic armour (including body and personnel armour) where its combination of high hardness, high elastic modulus, and low density gives the material an exceptionally high specific stopping power to defeat high velocity projectiles.
+In combination with other materials, boron carbide also finds extensive use in ballistic armor (including body and personnel armor), where its combination of high hardness, high elastic modulus, and low density gives the material exceptionally high specific stopping power to defeat high velocity projectiles.

-Other applications include ceramic tooling dies, precision tool parts, Jigs and other high wear applications.
+Other applications include ceramic tooling dies, precision tool parts, jigs, and other high wear

-Durawear, a Hybrid combining the benefits of Boron Carbide (B4C) and Silicon Carbide (SiC) this material evolved to retain the incredible hardness of both materials without some of the constraints of either.
-This Hybrid offers the benefit of a high melting point, combined with good thermal shock and is chemically inert.
+DuraWear, a hybrid combining the benefits of Boron Carbide (B4C) and Silicon Carbide (SiC), this material evolved to retain the incredible hardness of both materials, without some of the constraints of either.
+This hybrid offers the benefits of a high melting point, good thermal shock resistance, and is chemically inert.

-Durashock, a hybrid also combining B4c and SiC but focused on ballistic applications, where this light but incredibly hard material can withstand some of the latest threat’s whist being much easier to produce than pure Hot pressed Boron Carbide
+DuraShockTM, a hybrid also combining B4C and SiC, but focused on ballistic applications, this light but incredibly hard material can withstand some of the latest threats, while being much easier to produce than pure Hot Pressed Boron Carbide.

-Ceramalloy Ultra Hard, a Zirconia toughened Alumina (ZTA), an oxide ceramic, this material combines high hardness, with good fracture toughness and good bending strength.
-The material.
-Is also Hipped (Hot Iso Pressed) this process applies extreme pressure and temperature at the same time further enhancing the material and gives excellent consistency.
+CeramAlloy Ultra Hard, a Zirconia Toughened Alumina (ZTA), an oxide ceramic, this material combines high hardness with good fracture toughness and good bending strength.
+The material is also “hipped” (Hot Isostatic Pressed), a process which applies extreme pressure and high temperature at the same time, further enhancing the material and giving it excellent consistency.

 It’s tough at the top…